jimmoffitt/rbHistoricalPT/README.md

 to be accepted or rejected.

 Here are the states a Historical Job passes through:

-    #Possible states:
+Possible states:
-        # - new
++ New
-        # - estimating --> triggers a 5-minute loop, waiting for job to be quoted.
++ Estimating --> triggers a 5-minute loop, waiting for job to be quoted.
-        # - quoted
++ Quoted
-        # - accepted/rejected
++ Accepted/Rejected
-        # - running   --> triggers a 5-minute loop, waiting for job to finish.
++ Running   --> triggers a 5-minute loop, waiting for job to finish.
-        # - finished  --> triggers code to download and uncompress files.
++ Finished  --> triggers code to download and uncompress files.

 There are two files passed into the 'constructor' of the PT Historical object: